projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 ******************************

 When the ACRN hypervisor starts to boot, the ACRN console log will be displayed to the serial port (optional).
-The ACRN hypervisor boots the Service VM automatically.
+The ACRN hypervisor boots the Ubuntu Service VM automatically.

 #.
 On the target, log in to the Service VM.
+(It will look like a normal Ubuntu
+   session.)

 #.
 Verify that the hypervisor is running by checking ``dmesg`` in
    the Service VM: